 We are welcoming every kind of contribution.
 Here are a few ways to contribute to Brian.
-You might also want to have a look at our developers mailing list.

 Publish your code